BharathKumarReddy2103/GitOps-and-Argo-CD/Day-03/GitOps Hands-On for DevOps.md

-# Deep Dive into Argo CD: GitOps Hands-On for DevOps Engineers
+# Deep Dive into Argo CD: GitOps Hands-On for DevOps

 ## Introduction